fernandocs/firebase-quickstart-android/README.md

 ##Introdution
-This demo is based on samples in [Firebase QuickStart](https://github.com/firebase/quickstart-android).
+This demo was based on samples in [Firebase QuickStart](https://github.com/firebase/quickstart-android).

 Firebase features implemented in this project: